-Peanut butter and jam wraps: Layer peanut butter with jam on a whole grain wrap, roll, and slice into multiple shapes and sizes.
+- Peanut butter and jam wraps: Layer peanut or other nut butter with jam on a whole grain wrap, roll, and slice into multiple shapes and sizes.

-Tuna or egg salad stuffed pitas: Mix low-fat mayonnaise, chopped celery, mustard or curry powder, and flaked, light tuna or hard-boiled chopped eggs.
+- Tuna or egg salad stuffed pitas: Mix organic mayonnaise, chopped celery, mustard or curry powder, and flaked, light tuna or hard-boiled chopped eggs.
 Scoop into pita halves with lettuce and tomato.

-“TLT” sandwiches (the healthier BLT alternative): Stack low-sodium turkey slices with lettuce, tomato, and your child's favorite spread (low-fat mayo, mustard, or hummus) on whole grain bread.
+- “TLT” sandwiches (the healthier BLT alternative): Stack low-sodium turkey slices with lettuce, tomato, and your child’s favorite spread (organic mayo, mustard, or hummus) on whole grain bread.
 Slice into fun triangle shapes and go.

 Step 4: Don’t Forget Immune-Boosting Snacks and Beverages

 - Choose unsweetened, 100 percent fruit juice drink boxes for cold- and flu-fighting vitamin C.